How To Enrol

 - Siblings of current students (providing application is made eighteen months prior to date of entry, otherwise order of registration applies)

-Parents are invited to tour the College and can make an appointment to do so through our Head of Admissions & Communications, Mrs Merilyn O'Toole (Phone 07 5594 7947).
+Parents are invited to tour the College and can make an appointment to do so through our Assistant Head of Admissions & Communications, Mrs Karen Milburn (Phone 07 5594 7947).

 Please note that tour booking is necessary, so that we can give you our full attention and provide the specific information that you require.